Nexmo/nexmo-developer/_tutorials/client-sdk-android-add-sdk-to-your-app.md

 # How to Add the Nexmo Client SDK to your Android App

-Let's get started with Nexmo SDK on your Android app!
+This tutorial shows you how to add the  Nexmo Client SDK to your Android app.

 ## Prerequisites

-The SDK supports min Android API level 16.
+The Nexmo Client SDK requires a minumum Android API level of 16.

-## Add The SDK To Your Android Project
+## To add the Nexmo Client SDK to your project

+### Open you Android project

-Open Android Studio with your Android project codebase.
+Open your Android project codebase in your IDE.

-### Add Dependencies
+### Add dependencies

+To add the Nexmo Client SDK dependencies to your project use the following procedure:

-1. On your app level `build.gradle` file (usually `app/build.gradle`), add the sdk  dependency:
+1. In your app level `build.gradle` file (usually `app/build.gradle`), add the dependency:

     ```groovy
     dependencies {